National Film and Video Foundation (NFVF) Bursary South Africa 2021 – 2022

 ABOUT THE COMPANY – NFVF

 The NFVF is a statutory body and an agency of the Department of Arts and Culture.
-The main objectives of the NFVF are to: increase the accessibility of South African films; to increase the amount of films in South Africa and the amount of producers for previously disadvantaged backgrounds; to increase the amount of training within the film industry and in scarce skills areas; to locally and internationally promote the film industry of South Africa.
+The main objectives of the NFVF are to increase the accessibility of South African films; to increase the number of films in South Africa and the number of producers for previously disadvantaged backgrounds; to increase the amount of training within the film industry and in scarce skills areas; to locally and internationally promote the film industry of South Africa.

 ABOUT THE BURSARY PROGRAMME – FIELDS COVERED

 The NFVF bursary application is for Film & TV Studies (Undergraduate and Postgraduate Diploma/ Degree).
 Students who are pursuing their studying (or intend on pursuing their studies) within the film and television industry, at an accredited South African tertiary institute, may be eligible to apply.

 The bursary excludes performance arts and acting courses.